Jump to content

 • phab app:scaffold path/to/scaffold.yml --name="Hello World" --short-name="HW" will scaffold the app with name "Hello World and short-name "HW"

-• phab app:scaffold https://config.factorial.io/scaffold/drupal/d8.yml will scaffold a Drupal app from the remote configuration.
+• phab app:scaffold https://config.factorial.io/scaffold/d9/d9.yml will scaffold a Drupal 9 app from the remote configuration

 Jump to heading app:create

-This command will create a new app instance from a given config.
-Most useful with the usage of blueprints.
+This command will create a new app instance from an existing config.
+Phabalicious executes a list of customizable stages:

 For a deeper explanation please have a look into the dedicated documentation